Skip to content

 widget.addEventListener('allfeat:failed', (e) => {

-const { error, stage, code } = e.detail;
+const { code, message, requestId, details } = e.detail;

-// Example: redirect on permission error
+// Example: redirect on configuration error

-if (code === 'FORBIDDEN') {
+if (code === 'session.origin_not_allowed') {

 }